Kontoor Brands (NYSE:KTB) Releases FY 2021 Earnings Guidance

 Kontoor Brands (NYSE:KTB) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $3.900-$4.000 for the period, compared to the Thomson Reuters consensus estimate of $3.870.
 The company issued revenue guidance of $2.39 billion-$2.42 billion, compared to the consensus revenue estimate of $2.40 billion.

-The business also recently declared a quarterly dividend, which will be paid on Monday, September 20th.
-Shareholders of record on Friday, September 10th will be issued a $0.40 dividend.
-The ex-dividend date is Thursday, September 9th.
-This represents a $1.60 annualized dividend and a yield of 2.92%.
-Kontoor Brands’s dividend payout ratio is currently 61.30%.
+Kontoor Brands (NYSE:KTB) last announced its quarterly earnings results on Thursday, August 5th.
+The company reported $0.40 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.40.
+Kontoor Brands had a return on equity of 257.55% and a net margin of 8.04%.
+The firm had revenue of $490.77 million during the quarter, compared to the consensus estimate of $492.10 million.
+On average, equities research analysts predict that Kontoor Brands will post 4.09 EPS for the current fiscal year.

-In other Kontoor Brands news, EVP Laurel Krueger sold 6,762 shares of the stock in a transaction dated Friday, May 28th.
-The shares were sold at an average price of $63.98, for a total value of $432,632.76.
-Following the completion of the sale, the executive vice president now owns 29,058 shares in the company, valued at approximately $1,859,130.84.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-1.90% of the stock is owned by insiders.
+Several analysts recently issued reports on KTB shares.
+Barclays increased their price target on Kontoor Brands from $56.00 to $82.00 and gave the company an overweight rating in a report on Friday, May 7th.
+UBS Group increased their price target on Kontoor Brands from $89.00 to $97.00 and gave the company a buy rating in a report on Tuesday, May 25th.
+The Goldman Sachs Group initiated coverage on Kontoor Brands in a report on Wednesday, July 14th.
+They issued a buy rating and a $69.00 price target for the company.
+Finally, Zacks Investment Research cut shares of Kontoor Brands from a buy rating to a hold rating in a research report on Tuesday, August 17th.
+One equities research analyst has rated the stock with a hold rating and six have assigned a buy rating to the company.
+Based on data from MarketBeat, the company has an average rating of Buy and an average price target of $66.71.

-An institutional investor recently raised its position in Kontoor Brands stock.
-Morgan Stanley grew its position in shares of Kontoor Brands, Inc. (NYSE:KTB) by 129.6% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 450,063 shares of the company’s stock after purchasing an additional 254,019 shares during the period.
-Morgan Stanley owned approximately 0.78% of Kontoor Brands worth $25,388,000 at the end of the most recent quarter.
-94.14% of the stock is owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in Kontoor Brands stock.
+Morgan Stanley lifted its stake in shares of Kontoor Brands, Inc. (NYSE:KTB) by 129.6% during the 2nd quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 450,063 shares of the company’s stock after purchasing an additional 254,019 shares during the period.
+Morgan Stanley owned about 0.78% of Kontoor Brands worth $25,388,000 as of its most recent filing with the SEC.
+Hedge funds and other institutional investors own 91.83% of the company’s stock.

 Kontoor Brands, Inc engages in the design, manufacture, sourcing, marketing, and distribution of a portfolio of brands.
 It operates through the Wrangler and Lee segment.
 The company was founded on November 18, 2018 and is headquartered in Greensboro, NC.